 Final Exercises: UVA's term for commencement.
 The ceremony for students in the College of Arts & Sciences takes place on Saturday of Finals Weekend.
-On Sunday, the ceremony is held for students in the other 10 schools and the Data Science Institute.
+On Sunday, the ceremony is held for students in the other 11 schools.
 Finals Weekend refers to the entire weekend, encompassing events on Friday.
 They include Valediction, Donning of the Kente, Joint ROTC Commissioning Exercises, and more.
 See Events for Parents and Families.

 First-Year, Second-Year, Third-Year, Fourth-Year: Instead of freshman, sophomore, junior, senior, students are referred to by their year of study at the University.
 Why?
 To be a “senior” implies that a person has reached the final phase of learning, a feat that Mr. Jefferson believed impossible, arguing instead that education is a lifelong process.